Ambelau: Population

-The majority of Ambelau's population (6,846 at the 2010 census) resides on the coastal plains, in the settlements of Kampung Baru (969), Lumoy (1,209), Masawoy (750), Selasi (606), Siwar (890), Ulima (970) and Elara (1,452).
+The majority of Ambalau's population (6,846 at the 2010 census, rising to 9,225 as at mid 2023) resides on the coastal plains, in the settlements of Kampung Baru (969), Lumoy (1,209), Masawoy (750), Selasi (606), Siwar (890), Ulima (970) and Elara (1,452).
 About half of the population are indigenous Ambelau people, and another half are immigrants from other Maluku Islands belonging to Sulawesi (mainly Bugis) and Javanese ethnicities.
 The latter moved to the island mainly through the large-scale transmigration programs supported by both the Dutch colonial administration in the 1900s and the Indonesian authorities in the 1950s–1990s.
 The individual ethnic groups speak different languages and dialects in everyday life, for example Ambelau language.
 However, most adults have knowledge of the national Indonesian language and use it in public or in communication with other tribes.
-By religion, most Ambelau residents are Sunni Muslims, with a small part of Christians and with some remnants of traditional local beliefs.
+By religion, most Ambalau residents are Sunni Muslims, with a small part of Christians and with some remnants of traditional local beliefs.